Are you the breadwinner in your household? Do you choose your dates (or did you choose your spouse) with his or her earning power in mind?

 And chemistry, of course.

-Still, it wasn’t until I’d lived through layoffs and divorce, finding myself with children to support and no income, that I fully understood my own lack of attentiveness to financial matters even though I was an equal breadwinner throughout my marriage, responsible for roughly half the household expenses.
+Still, it wasn’t until I’d lived through layoff and divorce hitting around the same time that I came to understand some key mistakes in judgment.
+Finding myself with children to support and no income, I fully understood my own lack of attentiveness to financial matters even though I was an equal breadwinner throughout my marriage, responsible for roughly half the household expenses.

 Real World Money Matters